 To date, Free Minds has graduated more than 90 students, many of whom have gone on to pursue degrees at local institutions of higher education.
 The program has expanded its programming in recent years to include ongoing support for program alumni through monthly master classes.
 In 2011, Free Minds launched a series of community writing workshops, offered for free at organizations serving economically disadvantaged populations.

-Free Minds is now in its ninth year of programming.
+Free Minds is now in its tenth year of programming.